Lichen Sclerosus

 What Is Lichen Sclerosus?

-Lichen sclerosus (LIKE-in skler-O-sus) is a chronic inflammatory skin disorder that is most common in women, but can affect men as well.
-It usually affects the vulva (the outer genitalia or sex organ) and the anal area.
-Lichen sclerosus appears predominantly in postmenopausal women.
-Occasionally, lichen sclerosus is seen on other parts of the body, especially the upper body, breasts, and upper arms.
+Lichen Sclerosus appears predominantly in postmenopausal women.
+Occasionally, Lichen Sclerosus is seen on other parts of the body, especially the upper body, breasts, and upper arms.

 How Common Is Lichen Sclerosus?

-Although definitive data are not available, lichen sclerosus is considered a rare disorder that can develop in people of all ages.
+Although definitive data are not available, Lichen Sclerosus is considered a rare disorder that can develop in people of all ages.
 It usually appears in postmenopausal women and primarily affects the vulva.
-It is uncommon for women who have vulvar lichen sclerosus to have the disease on other skin surfaces.
+It is uncommon for women who have Lichen Sclerosus of the vulva or have the disease on other skin surfaces.
 The disease is much less common in childhood.

 What Are the Symptoms of Lichen Sclerosus?